lcbc-epfl/comp_chem_py/README.rst

 .. todo::
    #.
-Keep improving documentation.
-   #.
 Remove old_comp_chem_py repository/group and all subrepositories or archive it.

    #.
 Add tests.
 Maybe with doctest.
 They should also be included in the setup.py.
 See,
          https://python-packaging.readthedocs.io/en/latest/testing.html

    #.
 Consider making comp_chem_utils an external submodule.

+   #. test ./setup.py script with pip.

    #.
-Add section about requirements and dependencies on documentation.
+Find out how to deal with the dependeny on MySQLdb package.

    #.
 Add the ebsel package into setup.py using the git repo as,
          dependency_links=['http://github.com/user/repo/tarball/master#egg=package-1.0']